-These images are provided for non-commercial use under a Creative Commons License (BY-NC-ND).
-To license a high resolution version, please contact our image library who will discuss fees, terms and waivers.
+Download this imageFor further information on use of images or to license a high resolution version, please contact our image library who can discuss terms and fees.

-Unidentified Nevers pottery
+Production: Unidentified Nevers pottery (Probably)

 Buff earthenware, moulded, tin-glazed on the front, and painted in blue and yellow with manganese-purple outlines.
 The glaze has run over the edges onto the reverse.
 Oval with a raised edge and two suspension holes at the top.
 At the bottom there is a calyx of acanthus foliage with a conical projection below.
 Rising from the leaves there is a three-quarter length figure of a man in early 17th century costume, holding out his right hand in which there is a deep tumbler to serve as a candle socket.
 The arm and hand were moulded separately and applied before glazing.